1Shubham7/understanding-ORAS/5-understanding_OCI.md

    This specification outlines how container images should be stored and shared.
 It defines the rules for uploading and downloading container images to and from container registries.

+### How it works:

+First, an OCI implementation (like Docker) downloads a container image.
+Then, the image is unpacked into a "filesystem bundle" by the OCI runtime.
+Finally, the OCI runtime runs the application inside the container.

+### Supporting User Experience:
+OCI is designed to work like familiar container engines such as Docker or rkt.
+Users can run a container image without any extra settings:
+For example:
+`docker run example.com/org/app:v1.0.0
+rkt run example.com/org/app,version=v1.0.0`

+OCI's Image Format contains all the necessary information to launch the application inside the container.
+This includes the command to run, environment variables, and other details.
+This specification defines how to create an OCI Image, and output an **image manifest**, a **filesystem (layer) serialization**, and an **image configuration**.